aragon/aragonOS/docs/aragonOS.md

 ### 6.2 APMRegistry
 #### 6.2.1 ENSSubdomainRegistrar

+Ownership of the ENS name that the `APMRegistry` operates has to be transferred to the `ENSSubdomainRegistrar` app that is part of the DAO.

+The `APMRegistry` needs to have permission on the `ENSSubdomainRegistrar` to create new names, which is done every time a repo is created.

 #### 6.2.2 APMRegistry governance

+Each instance of an APMRegistry can have different governance.
+Governance of a registry is enforced directly using the DAO's ACL.

+By default a new repo will set the creator (or `dev` param) as the owner of the repo and it is the only address that can create new versions in the repo.
+However, as the permission manager, this account can grant permission to other entities to create versions.
+These entities can be anything from another dev, to a multisig or a full blown DAO.

 ### 6.3 Repos

 After discovering an entity in the DAO by traversing the ACL that is an app (see